hstreamdb/docs-next/docs/receive/subscription-in-platform.md

 - The **Outcoming bytes throughput** chart shows the number of bytes sent by the subscription per second in the last 5 minutes.
 - The **Outcoming records throughput** chart shows the number of records sent by the subscription per second in the last 5 minutes.
 - The **Acknowledgements throughput** chart shows the number of acknowledgements received in the subscription per second in the last 5 minutes.
-- The **Received records throughput** chart shows the number of records received in the subscription per second in the last 5 minutes.
 - The **Resent records** chart shows the number of records resent in the subscription in the last 5 minutes.

 ### View subscription consumers